Rick Nielsen: TV and movie appearances and radio broadcasts

 Nielsen has made countless TV appearances and radio broadcasts over the years with Cheap Trick, on music shows around the world, as well as American late night shows with Conan O'Brien, Jay Leno and David Letterman.

 Outside of Cheap Trick, Nielsen's credits include appearing as a hijacked car driver in the 1987 movie Disorderlies.
 He and his wife appeared on HGTV's Homes of Note in the early 1990s.
 In 1997, he appeared in Michael Moore's documentary The Big One.
 Nielsen appeared on an episode of The History Channel's show American Pickers Season 8, Episode 9, that originally aired on March 11, 2013.
 The show followed the standard format with the show's two stars, Mike Wolfe and Frank Fritz, picking Nielsen's various storage units full of items he has acquired through his years on tour.

 On April 6, 2013 Nielsen appeared on an episode of NPR's Wait Wait...
 Don't Tell Me! show as a guest on the segment called "Not My Job".

 In 2013, Nielsen appeared in Dave Grohl's documentary Sound City.
 In 2014, he appeared on the first episode of Foo Fighters: Sonic Highways, which focused on the city of Chicago.
 On October 17, 2014, Nielsen appeared on CBS's Late Show with David Letterman, playing with the Foo Fighters.

 In 2016, Nielsen made an appearance on the 75th episode of Live from Daryl's House with Robin Zander, and Tom Petersson.
 The episode aired May 5 on MTV Live and May 15 on LFDH.com.

 Work with other artists

-Rick has guested on albums by artists such as Glen Campbell, Buck Satan and the 666 Shooters, The Yardbirds, John Lennon, Hall & Oates ('Alley Katz' from the Along the Red Ledge LP), Mötley Crüe, Foo Fighters, Miles Nielsen & the Rusted Hearts, Alice Cooper, Gene Simmons, Material Issue, House of Lords, Hanson and others, while Nielsen-written songs have been recorded by artists such as Rick Derringer, and House of Lords.
+Rick has guested on albums by artists such as Glen Campbell, Buck Satan and the 666 Shooters, The Yardbirds, John Lennon, Hall & Oates ('Alley Katz' from the Along the Red Ledge LP), Mötley Crüe, Foo Fighters, L.A.
+Guns, Dusty Springfield, Miles Nielsen & the Rusted Hearts, Alice Cooper, Gene Simmons, Material Issue, House of Lords, Hanson and others, while Nielsen-written songs have been recorded by artists such as Rick Derringer, and House of Lords.

 Other

+Rick was born to Ralph P. and Marilyn M. (nee.
+Krahler) Nielsen.
+He is of Danish and English Descent.